Project

 Perfomance of shallow copy with namespaces

-Added by Michael Kay over 7 years ago.
-Updated about 7 years ago.
+Added by Michael Kay about 8 years ago.
+Updated over 7 years ago.

 Status: